CE5RIC/Typescript-Solid/README.md

 the Liskov Substitution Principle is really just saying that subtypes should not break the contracts set by their parent types".

+### (I)nterface Segregation Principle (ISP)

+The interface segregation principle tries to tell you that you should not enforce a client to implement something that he doesn't need.
+It is better to create a lot of small, granular interfaces that then allows us to reuse interfaces to multiple different classes.